Failure To Protect

 “Please, Uncle Dre, let me stay home with you today.
-Maybe you can homeschool me.
+Can you homeschool me?
 Please!”

-Dre scratched his shaved head and laughed.
+Dre stroked his goatee and laughed.
 “Unfortunately, I’m not smart enough to homeschool you or anybody else.”

 “I’m serious,” Bailey pleaded, her face twisted in terror.
 “Please don’t make me go!”

-As his Jeep inched along behind the line of cars doing drop-offs in front of Parker Elementary School, Dre looked over his shoulder at the cute little girl sitting in his back seat.
+As his Jeep inched along behind the long line of cars dropping off kids in front of Parker Elementary School, Dre peered over his shoulder at the cute little girl sitting in his back seat.
 Bailey’s stress level was way too high.
 She’d had a few run-ins with a bully at her old school, but he assumed the transfer to Parker had fixed everything.

 “What’s going on?
 Why don’t you want to go to school?”

-Bailey hugged her book bag to her chest as if it was a life raft that might slip away.
+Bailey hugged her book bag to her chest as if it were a life raft.
 “I just don’t.”

 “C’mon, talk to me.
 Is somebody bothering you here too?”

-After a long beat, Bailey slowly raised her head up and down.
+After a long beat, Bailey slowly bobbed her head.

 “Please don’t tell my mom,” Bailey begged, her brown eyes glassy with tears.
 “She’ll fuss at me for not standing up for myself.”

 Dre reached back and gave Bailey’s foot a playful squeeze.
 “No, she won’t.
-But you do need to learn how to stand up for yourself.
+But you do have to start standing up for yourself.
 If somebody’s being mean to you, you have my permission to be mean right back.”

-He wasn’t condoning violence, but if another kid started some mess, the only way to show ‘em you weren’t no punk was to clap back twice as hard.
-Most bullies were nothing but wimps anyway.
-Once you stood up to them, they backed off.
-That’s what he’d taught his son to do and Little Dre had never had a problem.
-He just had to teach Bailey to do the same.
+He wasn’t condoning violence, but if another kid started some mess, the only way to show ’em you weren’t no punk was to clap back twice as hard.
+Most bullies were wimps.
+Once you got in their face, they backed off.
+That’s what he’d taught his son to do and, to his knowledge, Little Dre had never had a problem.
+He would teach Bailey to do the same.